 - A. Public Input: To develop a viable comprehensive and land-use plan, it is essential to glean the mood and general sense of the public.
 For the purpose of this document, two methods were used: a climate survey, and public forums.
 Together, the results of this survey and information gathered from public forums were fundamental to developing the city's comprehensive plan. - 1) Community Survey: In the spring of 2015, Rio Communities' residents were asked to respond to a community climate survey.
-This climate survey queried their concerns and preferences on a range of issues, from public safety, health and economic development; to community clean-up, roads, and recrea programs.
+This climate survey queried their concerns and preferences on a range of issues, from public safety, health and economic development; to community cleanup, roads, and recreational programs. - 2) Public Forums: Over the last two years (2015-2016), six public forums and over 36-hours of posted public meetings were held.